availproject/avail/README.md

 --enable-kate-rpc
     Enable Kate RPC

+--enable-kate-rpc-metrics
+    Enable Kate RPC Metrics

 --kate-max-cells-size <KATE_MAX_CELLS_SIZE>
     The maximum number of cells that can be requested in one go.

     Max size cannot exceed 10_000
     [default: 64]

+--network-name <NETWORK_NAME>
+    The name of the network.

+    This parameter can be used to update the network name and id of the `dev` and `dev_tri` chains.

 --enable-tx-state-rpc
     Enable Transaction State RPC.
 This allows querying the transaction state (success or failure) using only a transaction hash